 Imagine an event that gives the gift of music to children whose families are not in the position to get them an instrument.

-You can now stop imagining because such an event will be taking place at 7 p.m on Nov.
-30 at The Marquee.
+You can now stop imagining because such an event will be taking place starting at 7 p.m on Nov.
+22 at The Marquee (1225 Fourth St.).

-Started by local father, foreman at Tyson and “guitar hero,” Nick Carter, the event is now in its fourth year.
+Started by local father of two boys (8-year-old Finn and 10-month old Hendrix), foreman at Tyson and “guitar hero” Nick Carter, the event is now in its fifth year.
 “Did You Play Your Guitar Today?” is Carter’s brainchild which he started after winning a guitar and seeing how good the feeling was.
-He wanted to give guitars to children that would otherwise not be able to afford the instruments.
+He wanted to give guitars to children in families that would otherwise not be able to afford the instruments.

 Besides the obvious local music ties, why was The Marquee chosen as the location for this event?

 “The Marquee actually chose me,” said Carter.
-“Kelly and Mitch both reached out to me, telling me this needed to happen.
+“Kelly (Quinn) and Mitch (Martin) both reached out to me, telling me this needed to happen.
 Without these guys I might not have made my goal last year.
-A lot of the money comes from my own pocket, which is fun, but the community has also come out to support…it feels real good.”
+A lot of the money comes from my own pocket, which is fun, but the community has also come out to support.
+It feels real good.”

-It is the time of year for giving, which Carter loves and believes whole-heartedly, and he appreciates the opportunity to do so while teaching his son the spirit of charity.
+It is the time of year for giving, which Carter loves and believes in wholeheartedly, and he appreciates the opportunity to do so while teaching his son the spirit of charity.

 “We always have this around Christmas and the holiday season; it doesn’t exclude anyone,” said Carter.
 “Around this time there’s a lot of giving, and I’m a sucker for giving.
 I love Christmas.
-I have a 7-year-old son who I like to show what we are doing ever year and why we are doing it…it’s important he sees that.
+I have an 8-year-old son who I like to show what we are doing every year and why we are doing it ... it’s important he sees that.

-Over the course of the last three years, this event has given away 75 guitars to the less fortunate children.
-Carter hopes to give away at least 25 more guitars this year to push the four year total to 100.
+Over the course of the last four years, this event has given away over 100 guitars to less-fortunate children.

 Carter obtains guitars from donations, swap sites and pawn shops.
-After he receives the guitars, he works on them to make sure they are in working condition before giving the guitars away to the children.
+This year, Carter scored big when Gordon's Pawn Shop closed down and donated 15 guitars and other gear to his cause.
+After he receives the guitars, he works on them to make sure they are in playing condition before giving the guitars away to the children.

 Why is it so important to Carter that these children get a chance to take home a guitar?

-If your kid wants the opportunity to get a free guitar, Carter suggests having your kid send him a letter stating why he or she wants a guitar.
+If your child wants the opportunity to get a free guitar, Carter suggests having your child send him a letter stating why he or she wants a guitar.

 The reaction of the children receiving the guitars is always worth the time and energy spent by Carter and the others putting on the event.

-In addition to the benefit, there will also be raffles, a silent auction, food and drinks and live music from Port Nocturnal, Sans Dula, Calling Grace, Black Seer and Sammy Dimera.
+In addition to the benefit, there will also be raffles, a silent auction, drinks and live music from Shawn Fertig, Spenny & The Jets, Sans Dula and others.

 If you want to help give the gift of music to children, come to this event and participate.
 Music shouldn’t only be in the hands of the wealthy; everybody should have a chance for self-expression and a healthy creative outlet.